soniaboender/website-soniaboender/content/authors/admin/_index.md

 A large part of my research experience focussed on HIV cohort studies in sub-Saharan Africa and the Netherlands.
 Subsequently, I have broadened my scope to other (viral) infectious diseases and outbreak investigation, including hepatitis C, HPV, measles, and SARS-CoV-2/COVID-19.

 Furthermore, I enjoy science communication, teaching and student supervision.
+I recently completed the WHO infodemic manager training and advocate for a better emoji for vaccination #VaccineEmoji.